 Instead, it subtly influences pathways that support muscle function and endurance.
 Alongside a regimented workout routine, a healthy diet, and other lifestyle changes, epicatechin supplements could be a helpful addition to your routine for supporting athletic performance.

-So, how do you make the most of epicatechin supplements?
+So, how do you make the most of the best epicatechin supplements?

 You can find epicatechin supplements in various strengths, from 50 mg to 1000 mg per dose.
 This article will guide you on some of the best practices for using epicatechin and shopping for high-quality supplements.